 All of the clothes went onto the bed and, instead of thinking, “I might wear this someday,” I asked, “Do I love this?”
 That Hawaiian shirt?
 Gone.
 Old suits?
 Gone.
 Ill-fitting pants?
 Gone.
 And on down the line.
 I was left with clothes that I love and wear all the time.

 It’s a great mind shift, and a concept that can apply to anything.
-I view it as an easy, practical way to apply the Prieto Principle, commonly called the 80/20 rule.
+I view it as an easy, practical way to apply the Pareto Principle, commonly called the 80/20 rule.
 Focus on the 20 percent that has the most impact.

 I’ve gone on to apply Kondo’s principles in my business.
-This is my sixteenth year as a consultant, and I had accumulated a lot of paper files, electronic files, equipment, and other items that were bogging me down.
+This is my 20th year as a consultant, and I had accumulated a lot of paper files, electronic files, equipment, and other items that were bogging me down.
 The question is not, “will I use this someday?” but, “do I really value this?
 Will I use it regularly?”

 I’ve also done this with my business relationships.
 I’ve stopped a couple of partnerships that I didn’t love and “fired” two toxic clients.

-Do they bring you joy?
+5. Take action: Do they bring you joy?

-Regardless of whether you buy Marie Kondo’s book or watch her Netflix series, I urge you to consider her principles in your life and business.
+Regardless of whether you buy Marie Kondo's book or watch her Netflix series I urge you to consider her principles in your life and business.